-'''

-SQL> ALTER DATABASE RECOVER MANAGED STANDBY DATABASE

-2> USING CURRENT LOGFILE DISCONNECT;
+SQL> ALTER DATABASE RECOVER MANAGED STANDBY DATABASE -> USING CURRENT LOGFILE DISCONNECT;

-'''
+Redo Apply automatically stops each time it encounters a redo record that is generated as the result of a role transition, so Redo Apply will need to be restarted one or more times until it has applied beyond the SCN at which the new primary database became the primary database.
 Once the failed primary database is restored and is running in the standby role, you can optionally perform a switchover to transition the databases to their original (pre-failure) roles.
-See Section 8.2.1, "Switchovers Involving a Physical Standby Database" for more information.
+See Section 8.2.1, "Performing a Switchover to a Physical Standby Database" for more information.